 Like road, there are a number of rail freight investment schemes and programmes highlighted within the TfN Investment Programme.
-These include port related gauge enhancements and access for the Port of Hull, Port Salford, Liverpool and Teesport.
-Also reference to warehousing development sites such as Parkside.
-Additionally, there is reference to WCML enhancements and the need for a gauge cleared route along the East West axis across the North.
+These include port-related gauge enhancements and access for the Port of Hull, Port Salford, Liverpool and Teesport, as well as reference to warehousing development sites such as Parkside.
+Additionally, there is reference to WCML enhancements and the need for a gauge-cleared route along the east-west axis across the North.

-The need to understand the Castlefield corridor and the northern section of the East Coast mainline including the need for potential line reopenings to reduce congestion.
+The need to understand the Castlefield corridor and the northern section of the East Coast Main Line, including the need for potential line re-openings to reduce congestion, are also included.

-Further work to address the needs for the schemes and programmes highlighted above is referenced within the recommendations of the Strategy and will form a key part of the required work we undertake across TfN as we progress.
+Further work to address the needs for the schemes and programmes highlighted above is referenced within the recommendations of the strategy and will form a key part of the required work we undertake across TfN as we progress.